allentiak/debian-graph/README.md

 The scripts here are:

 - `pull-udd.pl` queries the UDD and downloads the two tables for packages and sources.
 Needs DBI::PG Perl module.
-This scripts needs quite some time, as the server is not fast.
+This script needs quite some time, as the server is not fast.
 Please be patient.
-- `generate-graph` is a Perl script that reads the two csv files generated from `pull-udd.pl` and generates csv files ready to be imported into Neo4j
+- `generate-graph.pl` is a Perl script that reads the two csv files generated from `pull-udd.pl` and generates csv files ready to be imported into Neo4j
 - `sort-uniq.sh` ensures that duplicate lines are removed from the csvs
-- `build-db` assembles the proper command line for `neo4j-import`
+- `build-db.sh` assembles the proper command line for `neo4j-import`
-- `build-all` glues everything together
+- `build-all.sh` glues everything together

-After the scripts has run, the files generated are in `debian-neo4j` and can be used as Neo4j database files.
+Once the scripts have been executed, the Neo4j database files are generated in `debian-neo4j`.

 Comments and improvements are always welcome.